Slava Paperno (director)

 • Printable view of this syllabus

-Russian 1131-1132 is a TBA (Time to Be Arranged) course.
+Russian 1131and 1132 are TBA (Time to Be Arranged) courses.
 The class days/times are chosen at the organizational meeting.
 We always try to accommodate everyone.
 The time and place of the organizational meeting are announced on our Welcome page, see the navigation bar on the left.

-At the beginning of the semester, we decide, for each group of students, how many days of this syllabus they want to cover each week, in other words, how fast they want to move through the material.
+At the beginning of the semester, we find out from each group of students how hard they want to work, i.e. how fast they want to move through the material.

 If you use Russian 1131 and 1132 to fulfill your foreign language requirement, you need to accumulate at least 11 credit hours in all RUSSA courses combined.
-This can be achieved by taking Russian 1103/1104 at the same time as 1131/1132 or taking 1125/1125/2203 after 1132.
+This can be achieved in two or three semesters by taking Russian 1103/1104 (2 credits each) at the same time as 1131/1132 or taking 1125/2203 after 1132.
 See "Language requirement" under Courses in the navigation bar on the left.
+To fulfill your Russian minor requirements, you need to complete RUSSA 2204, no matter what route you take to get to it.

 How to read the calendar and assignments below